adityakamath/adityakamath.github.io/_posts/2021-01-10-new-year-new-project.md

 In 2021, I have 3 big plans for this robot:

 * I want to explore ROS2 as an option for this holonomic platform.
 It has a lot of advantages over ROS1 and I really want to learn more about DDSs (Data Distribution Services) and microROS (ROS for microcontrollers)
+* Firstly, I want to design and build a universal SLAM/navigation package with the Lidar and the OAK-D camera, using Nav2 (the ROS2 Navigation Stack) on the Raspberry Pi 4.
+This is something I expect to reuse in different robots in the future.
-* Secondly, I want to go back to my roots of mechatronics/control systems and design a robust controller for this holonomic system.
+* Next, I want to go back to my roots of mechatronics/control systems and design a robust controller for this holonomic system.
 I intend to add this to the AKROS platform, with the differential and ackermann drive systems (these are ROS1 packages, so I will use the ROS1-ROS2 bridge).
-* Finally, I want to design and build a universal SLAM/navigation package with the Lidar and the OAK-D camera, using Nav2 (the ROS2 Navigation Stack) on the Raspberry Pi 4.
-This is something I expect to reuse in different robots in the future.

 I certainly don't expect to achieve all these goals, especially since I hope to get vaccinated against Covid-19 this year and hopefully the travel restrictions are eased and I can make up for not going to India last year.
 However, since I'll be working on all three in parallel, hopefully there is some progress on each topic by the end of 2021.